Ivanfvj/node-twitter-oauth/README.md

 You can use either the V1 or V2 Twitter API to create a tweet and attach the mediaId generated using the endpoint above.

-To accomplish our goal we have to use the OAuth 1.0a flow so we can upload media and send a tweet using the same accessToken and session crated by the user.
+To accomplish our goal we have to use the OAuth 1.0a flow so we can upload media and send a tweet using the same accessToken and session created by the user.
 (Most of the applications use Twitter OAuth 1.0a for this reasons, as V2 is in BETA)

 ## Steps to reproduce in Twitter Developer Portal